kfahn22/zentangles/README.md

   }
   ```

- The dataArray function receives the image and the array of shapes associated with the image.
+ The dataArray function receives the image and the array of shapes (with shape parameters) associated with the image.
 Depending on the r value of a square in the grid, the corresponding shape is added to the dataArray for a given [i,j] location in the grid.
 For example, if r value of the the square was 0, the assigned shape might be the kiss curve.
 While it would be possible to expand beyond 4 colors, for simplicity sake that is all I am using.

 ```JavaScript
 function dataArray(img, shapes) {